 The IRS shares any information sent in a CP2000 notice with the states, sending the Indiana Department of Revenue (DOR) information on Indiana’s taxpayers.
 DOR then compares your 1040 with your IT-40 to detect any inconsistencies from what was filed at the federal level.
 If there is a difference in the amount filed and the amount adjusted by the IRS, DOR will adjust the taxpayer’s return and possibly issue a bill.

-So how do I avoid this next year?
+How do I avoid this situation next year?

 You can avoid future problems by: